lukaspollak/zephyr/README.md

 * exectuor: who is running the script and his params are defined in user config above
 * version: so branch.
 This is the input from which selected version is found and new cycle is linked to version found.
 * cycle: custom cycle name.
 So if u do not wanna to have name parsed from version paramater, u can put custom name of cycle which will be linked to version found by param version

+# User setup example
+* account_id: u can find it in url when u open your profile in JIRA: project.atlassian.net/jira/people/{{account_id}}
+* access_key: key to access for zephyr API.
+Go in JIRA: Apps/Zephyr/API Keys >> copy Access key
+* secret_key: key to access for zephyr API.
+Go in JIRA: Apps/Zephyr/API Keys >> copy Secret key >> do not send it to external users (security)
+* jira_token: go to Manage profile url: https://id.atlassian.com/manage-profile/security/api-tokens, and generate your new token

 ```shell script
 // configZephyr.json
 {